 It is a requirement that all businesses participating in the Freshcare Food Safety & Quality program, have at least one business representative complete training.

-Freshcare training ensures each participating business has a full understanding of the Code and program requirements; how they are applicable to their business and what needs to be implemented and prepared to demonstrate compliance at audit.
+Freshcare training ensures each participating business has a full understanding of the Standard and program requirements; how they are applicable to their business and what needs to be implemented and prepared to demonstrate compliance at audit.

 Freshcare training options include: group courses, one-on-one, and online (eLearning).

 Details of training options and providers can be found here: Freshcare Training.

 Freshcare training prepares participants with information on how to integrate the FSQ4 program requirements into their business production and operating systems to ensure the food safety and quality management of produce grown and handled.

 Training course materials include template record keeping documents and resource materials to provide assistance and further information.

 Some elements of the Food Safety & Quality Standard require verification testing to be completed.
 It is recommended that all verification testing be undertaken prior to external audits.

 Once the Food Safety & Quality program has been implemented within your business, and required records have been established, you can prepare for a third-party audit to verify compliance.

 Freshcare Food Safety & Quality audits are required to be undertaken during harvest period, as it is essential that the auditor has access to all facets of business operations.

 To schedule a Food Safety & Quality audit, contact a Freshcare approved Certification Body.

 All Freshcare Certification Bodies have auditors who are able to audit across a number of industry standards (not just Freshcare).
 Therefore you may be able to schedule your Freshcare audit in conjunction with other industry standards/on-farm management programs as required.
 To organise a combined audit you must advise the Certification Body at the time of booking.